unsocialism/VisualSnowReader/README.md

 # Visual Snow Reader — installable EPUB and PDF reader

-An EPUB and PDF reader that breaks walls of text into short blocks, with low-contrast tinted themes.
+An EPUB and PDF reader that breaks walls of text into short blocks, in case you have difficulties with walls of text(for example with visual snow), with low-contrast tinted themes.
 Everything runs in the browser: no server, no accounts, no tracking, and your books never leave your phone.